About the author: Kayman McIver

 Most ILTS exams need a scaled score of 240 out of 300 to pass.
 Check your individual exam requirements here.
 You don’t have to get 80% of the questions correct, though!
 Each question is assigned a point value and some questions are field questions that do not count toward the final score.

 If you fail an ILTS exam, you must wait between 14 and 60 days to retake it.
 Most content area exams have a two-week wait time.
 Find out the wait time for specific exams here.
 To retake an ILTS exam, you need to register for the exam again, pay the fee, and make sure you schedule the new test date after the wait time.

 To avoid having to retake an ILTS exam, give yourself plenty of time to study.
 Use a study guide that is aligned to your specific test and start studying two to three months before the exam.
 If you do need to retake an ILTS exam, use the waiting period to focus on the areas of the test that you struggled most with.

 ILTS score reports are easy to read.
 At the top of the page, your score is listed along with your status of pass or fail.
 Under this, there will be an analysis of the exam’s subareas.
 This shows you how well you did on questions related to certain topics.
 This helps you to see your strengths and weaknesses, but there is not a pass or fail status assigned to the subareas.

-The ILTS exams were written and reviewed by educators with many years of experience, and are designed to determine if a new teacher has the knowledge and skills to become a teacher.
+The ILTS exams were written and reviewed by educators with many years of experience and are designed to determine if a candidate has the knowledge and skills to become a teacher.
 These exams can be difficult and you should allow time to prepare.
 You can check out the passing rate for your exam here.